Gerak Khas (Malaysian Army unit)

 The majority of Gerak Khas commandos are assigned to the 21st Special Service Group, but they are also attached to other units such as the 91st Intelligence Operations Group, Defence Special Operations Division, Special Warfare Training Centre and the Malaysian Army Ready Battalion (Batalion Siap Sedia Tentera Darat).

 History

-Malaysian Special Service Unit
+Origin: Malaysian Special Service Unit

 Gerak Khas which was founded on 7 May 1965 as the Malaysian Special Service Unit (MSSU), is the successor to the Malayan Special Forces.
 This unit started as a special operations task force, with all of its members receiving commando training from the Royal Marines' 40 Commando.

+The MSSU was a joint special forces task force established in 1965 during the Indonesia–Malaysia confrontation.
+The unit's formation was proposed by Abdul Razak Hussein, Malaysia's then Deputy Prime Minister and Minister of Defence, and later its second Prime Minister.
+Abdul Razak, who had served as a resistance fighter trained by Force 136 during World War II, drew on his guerrilla warfare experience to advocate for a dedicated special forces unit for the Malaysian Armed Forces (MAF).

+Abdul Razak's involvement in the anti-Japanese resistance was unique.
+Coming from a prominent Malay noble family, he infiltrated the Japanese-Malayan administration under the guise of collaboration, using his position to gather intelligence.
+His wartime experiences with guerrilla tactics inspired his vision for a Malaysian special forces unit.

+To bring this idea to life, he collaborated with General Tunku Osman, the Chief of Defence Forces at the time.
+Tunku Osman, also a former Force 136 agent trained in commando tactics by the Special Operations Executive (SOE), shared Abdul Razak's vision.
+Together, they approached the 40 Commando Royal Marines, then based in Sembawang Naval Base, Singapore, to help design the MSSU's selection and training programs.
+This collaboration laid the foundation for Malaysia's first modern special forces unit.

+The MSSU recruited personnel from all branches of the MAF, although most successful candidates came from the Malaysian Army, with a smaller number from the Royal Malaysian Navy.
+As the largest branch of the MAF, the Malaysian Army took administrative responsibility for the MSSU.
+The unit was conceived as an ad hoc task force, and its structure reflected its temporary status.

 Nucleus team

-The Ministry of Defence invited volunteers from the Malaysian Army and Royal Malaysian Navy for commando training in 1965.
-The 40 Commando of the Royal Marines conducted introductory training at Majidee Camp in Johor Bahru on 25 February 1965.
-Only 15 people were chosen from the initial 300 who volunteered to attend the six-week Basic Commando Course at the British Army Jungle Warfare Training School.
-Only four officers and nine other ranks were successful.
-The following men were members of the nucleus team that later became the MSSU:
+In 1965, the Ministry of Defence invited volunteers from all branches of the military to undergo commando training.
+The 40 Commando of the Royal Marines conducted an introductory training session at Camp Majidee in Johor Bahru on 25 February 1965.
+Out of the 300 volunteers, only 15 individuals were selected to attend the six-week Basic Commando Course at the British Army Jungle Warfare Training School.
+By the end of the course, only four officers and nine other ranks successfully passed the rigorous selection.

+The following men formed the nucleus team that would later establish the Malaysian Special Service Unit (MSSU):